Quezal17/StackOverflow_Analyzer/Spark/README.md

 First, the pipeline receives in input the training dataset using **fit()** method and producing a PipelineModel in output.

 The PipelineModel has the **transform()** method.
-It receives in input the training dataset to produce the dataset transformed that will be used to train the clustering algorithm.<br>
+It receives in input the training dataset to produce the transformed dataset that will be used to train the clustering algorithm.<br>
 The same PipelineModel object is used to transform dataset containing real-time questions.

 ### Word2vec stages

 <a href="https://spark.apache.org/docs/latest/ml-features.html#word2vec">Word2Vec</a> is an **Estimator** which takes sequences of words representing documents and trains a Word2VecModel.
 The model maps each word to a unique fixed-size vector (size 100 in this project).
-The Word2VecModel is a **Transformer** that transforms each document into a vector using the average of all words in the document; this vector can then be used as features for prediction.
+The Word2VecModel is a **Transformer** that transforms each document into a vector using the average of all words in the document; this vector can then be used as features column for prediction.

-- ```setMinCount()```, set the minimum number of times a token must appear to be included in the word2vec model's vocabulary.
+- ```setMinCount()```, set the minimum number of times that a token must appear to be included in the word2vec model's vocabulary.
-- ```setWindowSize()```, set the number of near words that influences the current word.
+- ```setWindowSize()```, set the number of near words that influence the current word.

 ### Clustering